jeantil/gitpitch-125/PITCHME.md

 +++

 @title[it has broken sublists]
-## is has broken  nested lists
+## it has broken  markdown

-if you skip a line between the custom title and the markdown
+if you skip a line between the custom title, the markdown renderer is unahppy and treats double spaces as a line break.

 * item 1
   * item 2